Xceptance/xlt-documentation/content/en/xtc/200-manual/010-about-xtc.md

     What is XTC and what can you do with it?
 ---

-{{< TODO comment="(re)write" / >}}
+{{< TODO comment="Mostly redundant information, see quick start/Basic infos... maybe shorten it here and add to basic structure?" / >}}

 ## What is XTC?

 XTC (**X**ceptance **T**est **C**enter) is the working title of a SaaS offering to deliver XLT as a service.
-It will increase efficiency, lower the time to test, and enables you to do all things you might have been doing [manually before](../../load-testing/manual/310-test-execution/).
+It will increase efficiency, lower the time to test, and enables you to do all things you might have been doing [manually before](../../../load-testing/manual/310-test-execution/).
 It is still in development and continuously improved, but you can already use it.
 It allows you to:

 * manage your load test projects,
 * set up, configure, and run load tests,
 * evaluate load test runs and share the results, and
 * run continuous monitoring using browser-based test automation.

-XTC load and monitoring service are based fully [XLT](../../about-xlt/), hence everything you know about  [Load Testing](../../load-testing/) is valid.
-[Test development](../../load-testing/manual/060-test-development/) still takes place in your IDE and test suites live in your preferred GIT repo.
+XTC load and monitoring service are based fully [XLT](../../../about-xlt/), hence everything you know about [Load Testing](../../../load-testing/) is valid.
+[Test development](../../../load-testing/manual/060-test-development/) still takes place in your IDE and test suites live in your preferred GIT repo.

 XTC helps you to speed up the more tedious tasks of load testing: